The Divide (novel): Plot

 As the action moves forward, information appears on the details of the new German-American synthesis.
-It is a land of Europeans; the end result of a "Final Solution," which encompassed most other minorities, including Native Americans and blacks.
+It is a land of Europeans; the result of a "Final Solution," which encompassed most other minorities, including Native Americans and blacks.
 What occurred in the Japanese sector is never completely addressed but it is hinted that the ethnic cleansing took place, though in a less industrialized manner, like the Rape of Nanjing instead of death camps.
 After 30 years, the American people more or less accept or perhaps put up with the occupation.

 The resistance movement has elements scattered around the country in both occupied zones and have some inter-group communication.
 However, the groups are rarely not engaged in partisan activity.
 That is especially the case for the official component, a stay-behind military and scientific group that was charged by President Wheeler, just before the surrender in 1946, with a secret project that could, if successful, reverse the country's fortunes.
 Its task to develop a new weapon became, as the war ended and the new regimes take over, so important the group feared that any action would cause them to be discovered.
 Thus, doing nothing and remaining in what was more or less a prison, albeit a comfortable one, evolved into its mission long after the weapon was perfected.
 It falls, therefore, to newcomers, those who had carried out no act of rebellion in years, perhaps decades, to agitate its use.
 They, along with the surviving scientist, set out to ambush the trains.

 The outsiders and misanthropes even by the standards of the "survival-at-any-cost" members of the stay-behind head out with their device to try to change the course of history.

 The narrative occasionally contains third-person comments, which create a sense of the story being told after the fact.
 That is at odds with the rest of the narrative and is almost as if the author is acting as a Greek chorus of sorts and is puzzling, as it implies associated events outside the storyline but related to it.

 The puzzlement dissipates as the book comes to an end.
 The malcontents and disaffected and the disenfranchised and threatened unite in an act of rebellion that needed little more than a "hero" to act as the catalyst.
 What will happen remains unclear, but it is possible that the events are ongoing.

-Style

-The book is written in a style that easily evokes images.
-That is not surprising since the author's full-time job was as the writer and illustrator of a comic strip.